jauwyang/gravity-simulation/README.md

 ## Understanding the Simulation

+### Preview

+[Here](https://youtu.be/ms6C7Pz67qg) is a video showcasing the custom and random settings of the simulation along with the velocity vectors and quad tree graph.

 ### Coloured Masses

 The simulation uses a colour map from [Matplotlib](https://matplotlib.org/stable/tutorials/colors/colormaps.html) to visually represent the weight of each particle.